A good link building strategy can push law firm websites to the top of Google for lucrative keywords in the legal sector.

 The page has 483 backlinks from 49 referring domains, including websites with a high domain rating such as Eastern Kentucky University, the University of Illinois, and Indiana University.

 Directories are a phenomenal source of links for any law firm looking to improve their local link building efforts.

 Free directories are probably the easiest way to get backlinks, and there are plenty that law firms can list on.
 These include:

 A Google search will bring up more options, including this article, which lists 87 websites.

 Also look for smaller, area-specific directories.
 Local news publishers, embassies, colleges, or blogs may have sections where you can list your firm.

-Perhaps the best way to find links is to check out your competitor’s backlink profile on Ahrefs.
+Perhaps the best way to find link opportunities is to check out your competitor’s backlink profile on Ahrefs.

 Just search for the website on the software’s “Site Explorer” tool and then head to the backlinks section.
 This will show you all the websites that are linking to the site.
 If the firm uses directories, you’ll see a list of all the ones they are listed on.

 Discovering a competitor’s backlink profile has uses that go way beyond just finding directories.